msalehsaudi/Dance_Machine/README.md

-# Dance_Machine
+# dance_generator
-A deeplearning model that generates general movements in a time series way
+The aim of current project is to generate dance movements